geraldooi/apify-export-dataset-to-s3/README.md

 This is an Apify actor to export dataset of another actor to S3 bucket.

-The API endpoints of this actor can integrate to webhook of another actor.
-It work best with `ACTOR.RUN.SUCCEEDED`.
+The API endpoints of this actor can integrate to webhook of another actor that trigger on `Run succeeded`.

 There is another [actor](https://apify.com/drinksight/save-to-s3) in the store already, you may want to have a look with it.
 Maybe it work best to your use case.